 Is your cat crying when he or she goes to their litter tray?
 This is a sign that they are experiencing pain while going to the toilet.
-There are a number of medical reasons your cat may be experiencing pain, they are all serious and need to immediate veterinary care.
+There are a number of medical reasons a cat may be experiencing pain, they are all serious and need to immediate veterinary care.

 There are a number of causes of crying in the litter tray which may be due to pain or an inability to urinate or painful defecation.
 A cat who is unable to urinate is a life-threatening crisis which needs immediate veterinary attention.

-- Urinary tract infections are any infections that affect the urinary tract which may include the bladder (see above), kidneys, ureters and the urethra.
+Any infections that affect the urinary tract which may include the bladder (see above), kidneys, ureters and the urethra.

 Other symptoms you may notice along with crying can include: